 - Connectivity: If the systems are connected to an unsecured network (open network connections) then it comes to the reach of hackers.

 - Complexity: The security vulnerability rises in proportion to the complexity of any system.
-The more functionality a system has, the many chances of the system being attacked.
+The more functionality a system has the more chances of the system being attacked.

-- User Input: You must have heard about SQL injection, buffer overflows, etc. These data received electronically through these methods can be used to attack the receiving system.
+- User Input: You must have heard about SQL injection, buffer overflows, etc. The data received electronically through these methods can be used to attack the receiving system.

-- Management: Security system is hard & expensive to manage.
+- Management: The security system is hard & expensive to manage.
 Many times organizations lack behind in proper risk management and hence vulnerability gets induced in the system.

-- Lack of training to staff: This leads to human errors and other security breaches.
+- Lack of training for staff: This leads to human errors and other security breaches.

-- Communication: Channels like mobile phone network, internet, telephone opens up security hacking scope.
+- Communication: Channels like the mobile phone network, internet, and telephone opens up security hacking scope.

 Why Penetration Testing?

 You must have listened to the WannaCry ransomware attack that started in May 2017.
 It locked more than 2 lakh computers around the world and demanded random payments in the Bitcoin cryptocurrency.
 This attack has affected many big organizations around the world.

 With such dangerous cyber-attacks happening nowadays, it has become unavoidable to do penetration testing at regular intervals to secure information systems against security breaches.